Awards FAQs

 – Projects eligible for category 22 may be entered by a developer or a consultant.
 Entrants must also ensure that the developer of the project that is the subject of the submission, is also a member of the Institute.

-– Entries in categories 1-15 are eligible for National Awards.
+– Entries in categories 1-16 are eligible for National Awards.

 To enquire about your level of membership, please contact the Institute’s Director of Member Services Emma O’Neill via eoneill@udiaqld.com.au.

 Every category has unique criteria.
 Entrants should closely review the criteria to ensure their submission response and site inspections (excluding categories 1-3) address the criteria specifically.
 Entrants in categories 1 through to 3 are invited to attend an interview instead of a site inspection.
-Criteria can be obtained when you register your Intent to Enter.

 It is highly recommended that you address the criteria related to the Award category you enter.
 The criteria will be used by the judging panel to assess your written submission.